-We also extend our results the more general online linear programs as introduced in (\ref{multidimensionaloffline}): \begin{theorem} For any $\epsilon>0$, our algorithm is $1-O(\epsilon)$ competitive for the general online linear problem (\ref{multidimensionaloffline}) in random permutation model, for all inputs such that:
+We also extend our results to the more general model as introduced in (\ref{multidimensionalonline}) : \begin{theorem} For any $\epsilon>0$, our algorithm is $1-O(\epsilon)$ competitive for the general online linear programming problem (\ref{multidimensionalonline}) in the random permutation model, for all inputs such that: